segmentio/segment-docs/src/connections/destinations/catalog/actions-angler-ai/index.md

 ### Event Mappings

 A default list of event mappings will be applied when the destination is added to your workspace.
-The mapping may need to modified depending on the event schema in your Segment workspace.
+The mappings may need to be modified depending on the event schema in your Segment workspace.
 Please refer the [Angler AI Documentation](https://docs.getangler.ai/docs/using-gtm-to-setup-events?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} for details about the events that can be sent to Angler AI.